mahinth1/Residence-time-calculation-from-metadynamics/README.md

 # Residence time calculation from metadynamics
 Postprocessing analysis of metadynamics simulation data to estimate protein-ligand complex residence times

+**Goals:**
+- To expedite the dissociation process of a ligand from a protein <br/>
+- To obtain dissociation kinetic parameter (residence time)

 **Workflows:**
 1) Running multiple metadynamics simulations (before this analysis)
 2) Post-processing